DataResponsibly/we-are-ai/modules/decisions decisions decisions/_posts/2000-03-02-exploring-bias.md

 **Discussion: Racism in Online Ads**

-In 2013, Latanya Sweeney, a computer science professor at Harvard, noticed that searching Google for African-American-sounding names was more likely to display ads suggesting criminal records than searching for white-sounding names, regardless of if the individual had a record or not.
+In 2013, Latanya Sweeney, a computer science professor at Harvard, noticed that searching Google for African-American-sounding names was more likely to display ads suggestive of criminal records than searching for white-sounding names, regardless of whether or not the individual had a criminal record.

+* What are some possible reasons that this is happening?
 * How can these types of ads cause harm?
 Who is likely to be affected?
 * Who benefits when these ads are shown?
 * Who should be responsible for mitigating the harms?

-The (financial) benefit is to Google’s ad serving platform and to the advertiser, Instant Checkmate, because they get higher click-through rates when these ads are shown in response to African American sounding names.
+The (financial) benefit is to Google’s ad serving platform and to the advertiser, Instant Checkmate, because they get higher click-through rates when these ads are shown in response to African-American-sounding names.
 Part of the reason for this is that employers are more likely to believe the ads in the case of an African American applicant, and are therefore more likely to click.
 Google is in the best position to mitigate - they benefit the most, and they are holding all the cards in terms of access to information about how their ad targeting platform works (we can only guess).